chucumber/mctoolkit/_posts/0001-01-01-what-we-hold-sacred.markdown

 Who’s your favorite person that you don’t see every day?

 Participants could also create an altar for themselves or for their inner child.
 You could ask:
 If you could make an altar for your 4- or 5-year-old self, what would that look like?
 What would an altar to a cause or topic you’re passionate about look like?

+My hope is that anyone can look at my work or experience this workshop and consider who they are and where they come from.

 ><mark class="pk-highlight-long">My hope is that anyone can look at my work or experience this workshop and consider who they are and where they come from.</mark>